Watch My Masterclass Replays

 Most women I work with hit their desk running.
 Emails.
 Other people's urgencies.
 Requests.
 Putting out fires.
 By 10am their sharpest thinking is already gone.

-This week: Before you open your email tomorrow morning, spend the first 20 minutes focusing on doing one thing for you I call this focus time it could be anything but we use this time to "fill up our cup" for the rest of the day.
-When we start the day in a more calmer and regulated state our interactions are better and we are more focused.
-We handle difficult situations with ease as we are not in a state of panic or stress.
+This week: Before you open your email tomorrow morning, spend the first 20 minutes on what I call focus time.
+Use it to fill your own cup before the demands begin.
+When you start the day in a calmer, more regulated state your interactions are better, you're more focused, and you handle difficult situations with far more ease.

 A buffer doesn't have to be long.
 It just has to be deliberate.